dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Quiescence of forked Chains.md

 If this was not intended, then a replacement target should be spliced in before `@@QUIESCE`.

 We can allow for splices to be made where a foreign chain destination is forcibly replaced with some other foreign destination, in order to mock or redeploy the fork.

+## Active Quiescence
+The approot may be put into a mode where it will not accept any external stimulus, and will only process what is within the app complex.
+This can be useful to produce a master copy type of backup, where no tension exists in the system.
+This is a change to the way the engine operates, rather than any particular state change in the complex.
+The engine starts to buffer external stimulus until quiescence is achieved.

+This may also be achieved by creating a fork, then quescing it, then taking another fork.